 The aerospace engineering discipline involves the design, production, operation, and support of aircraft and spacecraft.
 Aerospace engineers solve problems, design aircraft and spacecraft, conduct research, and improve processes for the aerospace industry.

-KU aerospace engineering is an international leader in aerospace education and is committed to developing a global community of choice for students, educators, and researchers by strategically aligning teaching, research, and service missions.
+KU Aerospace Engineering is an international leader in aerospace education and is committed to developing a global community of choice for students, educators, and researchers by strategically aligning teaching, research, and service missions.
 A world-class graduate and undergraduate education focused on designing, simulating, building, testing, and flying aerospace vehicles is provided.
-The department invests in research infrastructure and chooses outstanding students, faculty, and staff to conduct basic and applied research of relevance to aerospace vehicles and systems.
+The department invests in research infrastructure and chooses outstanding students to work with faculty, and staff to conduct basic and applied research of relevance to aerospace vehicles and systems.
 The department supports the aerospace profession by educating the public, by maintaining the KU aerospace short-course program, and by advising policy-makers in government, industry, and disciplinary professional organizations.

 Aerospace engineering prepares graduates for professional practice in the aerospace industry and graduate study in aerospace engineering.
 Achievement is measured through assessment of the performance of graduates three to six years after graduation.
 Graduates must demonstrate the following measurable learning outcomes: